mhdzumair/GitAIOps/README.md

 You also need to store the API tokens for GitLab (`GITLAB_TOKEN`) and GitHub (`GITHUB_TOKEN`) in your environment variables.
 These tokens allow GitAIOps to authenticate with the Git services and perform actions.

-## Usage

-GitAIOps is designed to be used with ChatGPT.
-Once the plugin is installed, you can ask ChatGPT to perform actions on Git services.
-Here are some of the things you can do:
-- Ability review merge requests
-  - provide feedback security.
-  - provide feedback code optimization.
-  - provide unit test cases.
-- Debugging pipeline error (experimental support for scrubbing sensitive data. see [scrub_log function](https://github.com/mhdzumair/GitAIOps/blob/main/utils/log_scrubber.py#L26)).
-- Update merge request descriptions.
-- And much more!
-(Basically whatever thing that can do with APIs)

-Please note that using this plugin requires a basic understanding of the GitLab and GitHub APIs.
-Also, be aware that the plugin interacts with data from your Git services, and it's your responsibility to ensure that this data does not contain sensitive information.

-## Example Prompt
-> - "I have created a merge request [mr link].
-Write a code review for it, focusing on best practices such as code maintainability, security vulnerability and performance."
-> - "Can you identify the problem in the job link [job link] and provide a detailed explanation of what went wrong and how it can be fixed?"
-> - "Please modify the title and description of the merge request based on the modifications made in the merge request located at the following URL: [mr link]"

-You can find conversations screenshots in the [example](artifacts/example) folder.

-## Supported Git Services

-- GitLab
-- GitHub
-- More to come!

 ## Security and Compliance